bnagy/aflfix/README.md

 - Don't use this at all.
 It's a bad approach and will do more harm than good in almost all cases.

-Benchmark for a very simple string substitution fixer:
+Benchmark for the Go side of a very simple string substitution fixer:
 ```
 $ go test -bench=.
 PASS
 BenchmarkFixup	  100000	     22149 ns/op
 ok  	github.com/bnagy/aflfix	2.507s
 ```
-(this excludes the C side overhead)

 ## Bugs